bopmaz/GoodMorningSunshine/README.md

 # GoodMorningSunshine
 Little app to keep track of alarm and todo
-Find your motivation by daily quote appear
+Find your motivation in daily quote